+The Office of Student Conduct at Penn State University serves as a valuable resource for the university community by promoting a safe living and learning environment.
 The Code of Conduct exists to maintain a civil and safe community in which all Penn Staters can live and learn.
 The disciplinary process administered by the Office of Student Conduct is designed to foster growth and learning through holding students accountable for their behavior.
 The goal of the Office of Student Conduct is to create a community in which students’ actions validate the essential values of Penn State University:

 Representatives from the Office of Student Conduct are available to speak to your staff or student groups regarding many conduct-related topics including Know the Code (general code of conduct information), Academic integrity, Sexual Harassment and Misconduct, Ethical Decision Making, Clery and Title IX updates, or any other issue your audience may benefit from.
 You may request a presentation by submitting the Online Presentation Request Form.

 So let the Code of Conduct guide your moral compass in the right direction.
 For the glory of Old State, know and uphold the Code.